 1. One way to make sure each scale is worked at regularly is to have a little practice chart looking at 3 or 4 keys per day in rotation.
 Then you can practice all the different technical exercises in those keys; similar motion scales, thirds/sixths apart, contrary motions and all forms of arpeggios.
 This is very effective and ensures complete preparation.

 2. Once you have established this chart, take your time with each key fully absorbing and memorizing each key signature.
-It can be too easy to blindly practise E major without really knowing it contains four sharps and is related to C sharp minor!
-All these things are important and can help build your confidence so when the examiner asks you to play a scale in the exam, you don’t get flustered.
+It can be too easy to blindly practise E major without really knowing it contains four sharps and is related to C sharp minor.
+All these things are important and can help build your confidence, so that when the examiner asks you to play a scale in the exam, you don’t get flustered.

 3. Fingering is so important when playing scales and without real adherence to it you will be unable to play at speed.
 So really learn the suggested scale fingerings as you start playing each scale and then stick to them.
 Separate hand practice can help here.